 Sore, cracked, blistered and bleeding nipples are standard among new mamas.
 During the first few days postpartum, this can be attributed to the fact that nipples are particularly sensitive after giving birth.
 Besides, your body isn’t used to breastfeeding yet.
 A shallow latch and poor breastfeeding position are also typical culprits.
 Sometimes though, nipple damage can also occur if your baby has a tongue tie.

 What To Do: Keep the skin around your breasts and nipple moisturized with a food-grade nipple cream like Mama’s Choice Intensive Nipple Cream.
 It can also help soothe the soreness, which is common during the early days of breastfeeding.
 Moreover, avoid bras that hug the nipples too tightly.
 And when your baby gets a little bit older, teething will most likely cause sore, cracked and bleeding nipples too.
 When this happens, try to offer a teether before latching.
 And when your baby bites your nipple during nursing, stop breastfeeding right away by inserting your finger into the corner of your baby’s mouth.
 The La Leche League International also warns against soap, shampoo, body wash and alcohol that can cause nipple dryness.

 Reason #5: Mastitis

-Far more serious than breast engorgement or sore nipples, mastitis usually happens when bacteria enter the breast through a blister or a crack in the nipple.
-When you have mastitis, breastfeeding is painful because of the swelling, redness and the flu-like symptom.
+More severe than breast engorgement or sore nipples, mastitis usually happens when bacteria enter the breast through a blister or a crack in the nipple.
+Breastfeeding is painful when you have mastitis because of the swelling, redness and flu-like symptoms.